osi4iot/osi4iot/README.md

 ![img:intro_0](./docs/img/intro_0.jpg)

-OSI4IOT is an IOT platform based in the integration of several open source packages with custom code.
-This repository contains implementation of the OSI4OT platform.
+OSI4IOT is an IOT platform based on the integration and extension with custom code of several open source packages.
+This repository contains the implementation of the OSI4OT platform.

 ## Description

-The OSI4IOT platform is an IOT platform for monitoring in real time industrial assets and structures.
-This platform allows the creation of Digital Twins Models (DTM).
-A 3D respresentation of these DTM can be visualized in the web user interface of the platform.
-The different objects of the DTM are animated in function of the values recieved from sensors.
-Results provided by the Finite Elements Method can be integrated in the DTM. <br/><br/>
+The OSI4IOT platform is a web-based IOT platform for monitoring in real time industrial assets and structures.
+Besides, the platform allows the implementation of Digital Twins Models (DTM) of those assests.
+A 3D representation of these DTM can be visualized in the web viewer of the platform.
+The different objects of the DTM are animated in function of the values received from the sensors.
+Results provided by Finite Elements Method (FEM) models can also be integrated in the DTM. <br/><br/>

 ![img:description_tank](./docs/img/description_tank.png)